ggreeley/MemoryOrg/README.md

 **SOMA**: Congleton & Rajaram (2014) adapted Sternberg and Tulving's (1977) measure of PF to quantify the retrieval organization *shared* by multiple individuals.
 SOMA accomplishes this by applying the same computation to the recall outputs of two *different* individuals.
 For groups larger than two, SOMA is simply the average of all possible two-person SOMA comparisons.
 Just like PF, higher SOMA indicates greater shared organization among the group in question.

 While each of these measures approach retrieval organization differently, the utility of each comes from their ability to shed light on the structure of memory in free-recall.
+Finally, this is obviously just a brief introduction to these measures.
+For a deeper look, check out the references below!

 # Getting Started